Haivision/srt/docs/APISocketOptions.md

 | `SRTO_MININPUTBW` | 1.4.3 | post     | `int64_t`  | B/s    | 0        | 0..    | RW  | GSD    |

 This option is effective only if both `SRTO_MAXBW` and `SRTO_INPUTBW` are set to 0.
-It controls the minimum allowed value of the input butrate estimate.
+It controls the minimum allowed value of the input bitrate estimate.

 See [`SRTO_INPUTBW`](#SRTO_INPUTBW).